 But not even seven points from three games was enough to save Carlo Ancelotti from becoming the first Bayern coach to lose his job during the world-famous festivities.

-The coup de grace to the Italian’s reign was delivered by one of his former clubs, Paris Saint-Germain, with Bayern's heaviest group-stage defeat in the UEFA Champions League.
+The coup de grace to the Italian’s reign was delivered by one of his former clubs, Paris Saint-Germain, with their 3-0 win in the French capital Bayern's heaviest group-stage defeat in the UEFA Champions League.
 Still, you couldn't say Ancelotti’s departure has come as a surprise, nor is it just the result of 90 minutes to forget in the shadow of the Eiffel Tower.

 Third in the Bundesliga table, three points off top spot after six games, would be considered a rampaging start to the season at most clubs.
 Bayern, of course, are not most clubs.
 In 2010/11, they were also three points off table-topping Borussia Dortmund after six matches, and Jürgen Klopp’s side went on to claim the title.
 Clearly, the Bayern bosses don’t want a repeat.